 In order to qualify for a Jobseeker's Benefit payment you must satisfy the following conditions:

 - Be capable of work

 - Have sustained a substantial loss of employment

 - Satisfy the PRSI contribution conditions

-It is extremely important that you have your application organised before approaching the Department of Social Protection to make a claim for a Jobseekers payment.
+It is extremely important that you have your application organised before approaching the Department of Employment Affairs and Social Protection to make a claim for a Jobseekers payment.
 It will aid the process and ensure that there are no unnecessary or avoidable delays in processing your application, please read our Claiming a payment page for more information.

 - Reduced Rates of Payment

 |Less than €150||€86.70||€83.00|

 |€150 - €219.99||€121.40||€83.00|